- Unfortunately, there may be times in a student’s

 It is highly recommended for students to

-discuss their situation with their doctor and the Office of The Dean of
+discuss their situation with their doctor, their professors, and the Office of The Dean of

 Students prior to submitting a medical withdrawal application.